k5cents/fflr/README.md

 #> [1] 252353
 ```

-Then data can be scraped and automatically formatted as rectangles and
+Then data can be scraped and automatically formatted into data frames.
-lists.

 ``` r
 rosters <- team_roster(week = ffl_week(-1))